-Traffic Is Way Down, Due To Lockdowns, But Air Pollution?
+Traffic Is Way Down Because Of Lockdown, But Air Pollution?
 Not So Much

 Los Angeles — trucks overtake cars

-Initially, the virtual nationwide lockdown appeared to have dramatically positive results.
+Initially, the virtually nationwide lockdown appeared to have dramatically positive results.
 In early April, NASA published satellite images of pollution disappearing over New York City.

 After California issued a stay-at-home order in mid-March, greater Los Angeles saw the longest stretch of clean air that had been documented in decades.
-In Los Angeles, the skies seemed to clear, just as rarely seen images of nearly empty freeways began to make headlines.
+In Los Angeles, the skies seemed to clear just as rarely seen images of nearly empty freeways began to make headlines.
 It was welcome news for an area with some of the highest levels of ozone in the country, often exceeding federal health standards.

 Breathing polluted air for long periods of time can damage the lungs and make it more difficult to fight respiratory disease.
 Ozone pollution is especially detrimental to children and elderly people and those with asthma, emphysema and other respiratory illnesses.
 The COVID-19 pandemic adds another respiratory disease to that list.